Retired number: Motorsport

 CART retired the use of #99 after the fatal accident of Greg Moore in 1999.
 However, since the IndyCar Series unification took place in 2008, that recognition has since been abandoned.
 For a brief time during the early-mid 1990s, CART unofficially retired #14 (in honor of A. J. Foyt), allowing it only to be carried only by an entry of A. J. Foyt Enterprises.
 After the open wheel split in 1996, the rule in CART competition was lifted.

-Grand Prix motorcycle racing retired the use of #74 after the fatal accident of Daijiro Kato in 2003, #48 after the fatal accident of Shoya Tomizawa in 2010, #58 after the accident of Marco Simoncelli at the Sepang Circuit in 2011, and #39 after the death of Luis Salom at the Circuit de Catalunya in 2016.
+Grand Prix motorcycle racing retired the use of #34 for use in the premier class in honour of 1993 world champion Kevin Schwantz in 1995 upon his retirement. #74 after the fatal accident of Daijiro Kato in 2003, #48 after the fatal accident of Shoya Tomizawa in 2010, #58 after the accident of Marco Simoncelli at the Sepang Circuit in 2011, and #39 after the death of Luis Salom at the Circuit de Catalunya in 2016.
 In January 2019, #69 was retired in honour of Nicky Hayden, who died in a cycling accident in May 2017.
 In 2021 number 50 was retired in honour of Jason Dupasquier who was killed after an accident at the Mugello Circuit.
+In May 2022 at a ceremony before the Italian Grand Prix the #46 was retired in honour of nine time world champion & 115 time Grand Prix Winner Valentino Rossi who used the #46 throughout his career following his retirement in 2021.
+Additionally, no riders are allowed to use #1 as it is reserved for the defending champion, regardless of whether they use it or not.

 The Formula One World Championship, which has allowed drivers to choose their own permanent number since the 2014 season, retired the use of #17 after the death of Jules Bianchi in 2015, caused by critical injuries sustained in a crash at the 2014 Japanese Grand Prix.
 Additionally, no drivers are allowed to use #1 as it is reserved for the defending champion, regardless of whether they use it or not.
 A driver's permanent number can only be reallocated two consecutive seasons after their last race.

 The FIA Formula 2 Championship, formerly known as the GP2 Series, retired #19 after the death of Anthoine Hubert in a crash during the 2019 Spa-Francorchamps FIA Formula 2 round.